Odobo/vertx3-service-proxy/README.md

 1. Not being able to handle failures nicely, i.e. The generated class always returned -1 in the fail(), meaning I had to define my own templates

-So taking inspriation from various client proxies from the web services, the code utilises java.lang.reflect.Proxy to implement the client and reflection to implement the server part of the service.
+So taking inspriation from various client proxies from web service libraries, the code utilises java.lang.reflect.Proxy to implement the client and reflection to implement the server part of the service.

 ## Maven